kztk-m/sparcl/README.md

   depth-first renaming of variables.
 Thus, please use `case` explicitly if one wants to mix rev and non-rev patterns.
 * The system supports importing other modules but this functionality is not tested yet.
-* Type-checking is slow due to naive SAT solving.